jadecci/jadecci.github.io/_posts/2019-04-18-Distribution.md

 \end{aligned}
 $$

-We can make use of the momen-generating function of these two $\chi^2$ variables to find that of $U$.
+We can make use of the moment-generating function of these two $\chi^2$ variables to find that of $U$.
 Moment-generating function of linear combination of independent random variables is the product/division of their moment-generating functions, i.e.:

 $$
 \begin{aligned}